ArunKoshy07/WorldBankDataAnalysis/README.md

 ### To run as a notebook in a container

+Docker and Docker compose is used to run the containers.
 Docker compose command is to be executed to start the two containers one for jupyter server and other for postgresql db. the command to be run on the terminal from the repo folder is

 ```